- Your right to privacy

 Access to the Physical Building

 In general, the Library does not ask any person to identify themselves for access to physical spaces during normal business hours.
 The complex is restricted to the Mount Holyoke community after midnight through use of the OneCard.
-The OneCard system is managed by Auxiliary Services and does track entrance information for buildings on campus when you swipe in.
-Please contact Auxiliary Services for details on OneCard policies.
+The OneCard system does track entrance information for buildings on campus when you swipe in.
+Please contact the Technology Help Desk for details on OneCard policies.

 You are entitled to view your library account information at any time and to amend incorrect personal information.